By David Kretz

 Ewa Atanassow teaches political theory at Bard College Berlin.
 Currently, she is working on tensions between liberalism and democracy from a Tocquevillean perspective at the Institute for Human Sciences in Vienna.
 I interviewed her about her latest book project, Liberal Moments, co-edited with Alan S. Kahan, which assembles a wide range of liberal voices from around the globe and from the 18th to the 20th century.

-We spoke about non-Western developments of liberal theory, hermeneutic problems for historians of political thought, the opposition between liberalism and socialism (and its prospects for the 21st century), and, finally, the relation of liberalism to truth in the much bemoaned “post-truth” era.
+Contributing editor David Kretz spoke with her about non-Western developments of liberal theory, hermeneutic problems for historians of political thought, the opposition between liberalism and socialism (and its prospects for the 21st century), and, finally, the relation of liberalism to truth in the much bemoaned “post-truth” era.

 For instance, a paradigmatic liberal concern that animated the 18th century revolutions and subsequent constitutional efforts was the danger posed by unconstrained political authority: a good government needs to be both capacious and benign, and these two dimensions may not go easily together.
 And so liberal thinkers have disagreed about how best to reconcile the two.
 Similarly difficult to answer is the question of the optimal relationship between society and individual.
 Mill’s “harm principle” is often considered as the classical liberal position, but it has hardly gone undisputed (as the chapters on T.H.
 Green and Isaiah Berlin show).
 Keynes and Hayek, both of whom identified themselves as liberals, were committed to free enterprise as an integral aspect of liberal society and yet elaborated very different visions of how to sustain the conditions for it.